Dopeamin/bigdata_project/README.md

 - Run the following command and kafka will be listening on port 8080 for any requests:

-  `hadoop -jar kafka.jar`
+  `spark-submit --master local[2] kafka.jar`

 ### 3. Running Spark:

 - Run the following command and kafka will be listening for any new messages on the rich_people_topic:

-  `hadoop -jar spark.jar`
+  `spark-submit --master local --driver-memory 4g --executor-memory 2g --executor-cores 1 spark.jar`

 ### 4. Next Steps:

-- We can use the form we made to send a well formatted request to the 8080 port so it triggers the pipeline
+- We can use the form we made to send a well formatted request to the 8080 port on endpoint /ingest (http://localhost:8080/ingest) so it triggers the pipeline

 - Data will be visualized on our website made in NextJs